Mariano D. Papy: Political career

 When Florida received statehood in 1845, Papy, a Democrat, was named the first Clerk of the Florida Supreme Court by Governor William Dunn Moseley.
 He served in this position until 1849, when he returned to private practice.
 In 1852, he represented Leon County for a single year in the Florida House of Representatives.
 The following year, Papy was elected to be the fifth Florida Attorney General.
 He would serve two terms, opting not to run for a third term due to the onset of the American Civil War.

-During the Civil War, many pro-secessionists in Florida were became increasingly critical of the worsening economy under Governor John Milton.
+During the Civil War, many pro-secessionists in Florida became increasingly critical of the worsening economy under Governor John Milton.
 On January 14, 1862, the Florida Secession Convention reconvened and voted to create an executive council to assist the governor.
 Papy was appointed to the council of four, serving alongside planter Smith Simkins of Jefferson County, James A. Wiggins of Marion County, and W. D. Barnes of Jackson County.
-Though initially subservient to Milton, the council helped his leadership become more foresighted.
+Though initially subservient to Milton, the council helped his leadership demonstrate more foresight.

 Papy retired to private practice after the end of the war.